-With a quality EAP, employee counseling is just a phone call away for members.
+With a quality EAP, though, employee counseling is just a phone call away for members.
 EAPs generally provide access to counseling over the phone, or even in-person sessions with a local counselor.
-There’s really no need to wait for help or to second guess yourself when you can talk to a helpful professional for free.

 Employee counseling can help with:

-It can feel overwhelming to try to manage your work and home life all at once.
-Of course, this can have a real effect on your physical and mental health.
+Many people feel overwhelmed when trying to manage their work and home life all at once.
+Work-life balance concerns can have a real effect on employees’ physical and mental health.

-Work/life services from an EAP aim to ease some of that burden.
-Their experts can provide assistance with a range of services, such as finding childcare or elder care, connecting with a lawyer, or even receiving nutrition advice.
-Just think of how much better your employees might feel if they had help taking some of that stress out of their day-to-day.
+Work-life balance services from an EAP aim to ease some of that burden.
+An EAP program’s experts can provide assistance with a range of services, such as finding childcare or elder care, connecting with a lawyer, or even receiving nutrition advice.
+Just think of how much better your employees might feel if they had help easing some of that stress out of their day-to-day lives.

 Let’s face it, money worries often lead to stress, and financial burdens can have a big impact on a person’s mental health.
-In fact, according to the American Psychological Association, 72% of Americans said they felt stressed about money, and 22% felt “extreme” stress over their finances.
+In fact, according to one survey, 80% of Americans polled said they “sometimes” felt stressed about money, and 30% felt “constantly” stressed over their finances.